openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - Considering the case of reduction in RF, istgt need to update ReplicaList whenever in-memory list doesn't match with the list in conf file.

+### Testcases:
+- Start old replica and make sure it doesn't connect
+- Not more than DRF number of quorum replicas at any time
+- No non-quorum replicas if DRF number of quorum replicas exists
+- Data consistency checks in the newly added replicas
+- Updated `ReplicaList` in CV CR when new replicas got added
+- Failure case handling to update CV CR
+- Only replicas in ReplicaList should be allowed to connect even with different components restarts
+- replicas that are NOT in ReplicaList should NOT be allowed to connect even with different components restarts
+- Upgrade cases
+- I/P values validation like smaller DRF, reducing DRF/RF
+- Start with 3 replicas and write data.
+Recreate 2 pools and reduce RF to 1.
+Increase it to 3 and verify data consistency.

 ### Risks and Mitigations

 ## Graduation Criteria
+All testcases mentioned in `Testcases` section need to be automated

 ## Implementation History